Ziod2812/Live-Wallpaper-Manager/README.md

 quickshell -c livewallpaper
 ```

-Then check the QML/runtime errors printed in the terminal.
+Then inspect QML/runtime errors printed in the terminal.

 Verify: